Gregorio Cortez: Early life

 Gregorio Cortez Lira was born in the state of Tamaulipas, Mexico, near the U.S.-Mexico border, the son of Roman Cortez Garza, a rancher, and Rosalia Lira Cortinas.
-Cortez and his first wife divorced in 1903, and in 1905 he married Estefana Garza.
-They had no children and later separated.

-In 1887, his family moved to Manor, Texas near Austin.
+In 1887, the Cortez family moved to Manor, Texas near Austin.
 Two years later, Cortez joined his older brother, Romaldo Cortez, in finding seasonal employment on the farms and ranches of South Texas.
 Eventually, Cortez married Leonor Díaz; they had four children.
 After eleven years as vaqueros, or cowboys, and farmhands, Cortez and his brother settled on a farm in Karnes County, renting land from a local rancher.
 It is known that he spoke English and owned horses.
+Gregorio Cortez and his first wife divorced in 1903, and in 1905 he married Estefana Garza.
+They had no children and later separated.

 At the time that Cortez and his family had immigrated to South Texas, Anglos had also begun to penetrate the region in increasing numbers, particularly with the arrival of the railroad.
 As political and economic power shifted to the newcomers, most Mexican Americans, like Cortez, lived as hired agricultural workers or as tenant farmers.
 Class and ethnicity relegated them to the bottom of a discriminatory Anglo-dominated Texas society.